Why should you trust the information on this web page?

 If you have the expertise asked for in a job posting, what will increase your chances to be interviewed?
 Having the following experience and making sure it is detailed in your CV.
 This experience must be honest; do NOT embellish your skills or experience:

-Some of the experience on the page you are reading, as well as the All in Diary, one would get only through a university degree and on-the-job over many years.
-Some can be explored or enhanced via online courses for humanitarian workers listed at ReliefWeb.
-But much of the above can also be gained locally, right in your own city, by volunteering.
+A lot of the experience you need to have a career in international development you would get only through a university degree and on-the-job over many years (three years is not many).
+Some of the experience and skills can be explored or enhanced via online courses of a few weeks, such as the online courses for humanitarian workers listed at ReliefWeb.
+But much of the skills you need can also be gained or enhanced locally, right in your own city, by volunteering.
 For instance:

 For citizens of the USA: AmeriCorps VISTA is the American national service program designed specifically to fight poverty.
 VISTA members commit to serve full-time for a year at a nonprofit organization or local government agency, working to fight illiteracy, improve health services, create businesses, strengthen community groups, and much more.
 A year or two of VISTA service would give you skills and experience that could help get an employer's attention for working abroad.
 During your service, you receive a modest living allowance, health care, and other benefits.
 Upon completing your service, you can choose to receive either a Segal AmeriCorps Education Award or post-service stipend.
 You might also want to look into AmeriCorps.

 You can also look for non-university-level classes (and, therefore, much more affordable than university classes) that could help build skills you would need in the field.
-For instance, in Portland, Oregon, the YWCA has very affordable classes regarding understanding oppression, sexism 101, transgender children and youth, teen dating violence, domestic violence 102, dynamics of poverty, dynamics of batterers, sexual assault dynamics, and safety planning, crisis intervention, advocacy skills learn advocacy skills for safety planning and supporting survivors of domestic violence and sexual assault.
+For instance, in Portland, Oregon, the YWCA has a class in advocating for people who have experienced domestic violence.
+There a nonprofits and government agencies that have workshops and classes regarding understanding oppression, sexism, transgender children and youth, teen dating violence, dynamics of poverty, dynamics of batterers, sexual assault dynamics, and safety planning, crisis intervention, advocacy skills.
 Taking any of these classes would look great on your CV.
-Check with your nearest YWCA, YMCA, and United Way for such classes in your area.
+You find these by taking the time to look at web sites of nonprofits and government agencies that address these issues.

 There are also MANY free (or inexpensive) online courses covering specific themes e.g. project management, MEAL, WASH, security risk management, gender etc. Completing these courses will give you a lot of practical knowledge you need for work abroad and listing the completion of such on your CV does make a difference to potential emplowers: